microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 You will need:

-* Python 3
+* The ability to run .ipynb notebooks using Python 3
 * pandas
 * NLTK, [which you should install locally](https://www.nltk.org/install.html)
 * The data set which is available on Kaggle [515K Hotel Reviews Data in Europe](https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe).
 It is around 230 MB unzipped.
-Download it to the `/data` folder associated with these NLP lessons.
+Download it to the root `/data` folder associated with these NLP lessons.

 ## Exploratory data analysis